Samuel Roy-Bois

 Samuel Roy-Bois (born September 30, 1973) is a Quebecois artist, musician, and performer.
 Roy-Bois is interested in the deconstruction of space, questioning and redefining the boundaries between art and exhibition spaces.

+Career

-In 2001, he received his MFA from Concordia University, Roy-Bois lives in Vancouver, British Columbia, Canada and is an assistant professor of visual art at the University of British Columbia Okanagan Campus in Kelowna.
+Roy-Bois holds a BFA from Université Laval, and in 2001, he received his MFA from Concordia University.
+Roy-Bois lives in Vancouver, British Columbia, Canada and is an assistant professor of sculpture at the University of British Columbia Okanagan Campus in Kelowna.